 Located on the western coast of Italy, Pisa is a renowned city in Tuscany.
-Most tourists think that this city is only known for the Leaning Tower of Pisa, but it has many amazing sites.
-The city has a population of 91,000, which is one of the smallest populations in Italy and it is only 20 minutes from the Ligurian Sea.
-You can ride the train to Pisa directly from every major city in the country.
+Most tourists think that this city is only known for the Leaning Tower of Pisa, but it has many other amazing sites.
+The city has a population of 91,000, which is one of the smallest populations in Italy and it is only 20 minutes away from the Ligurian Sea.
+You can ride the train to Pisa directly from any major city in the country.

-History of the City of Pisa:
+History of the City of Pisa

-Transportation in the City of Pisa:
+Transportation in the City of Pisa

-Things to Do in Pisa:
+Things to Do in Pisa

 The Leaning Tower of Pisa

-Museo Nazionale (National Museum):
+Museo Nazionale (National Museum)

-Cathedral of Santa Maria Assunta:
+Cathedral of Santa Maria Assunta

-Palazzo dei Cavalieri:
+Palazzo dei Cavalieri

-Baptistery of San Giovanni:
+Baptistery of San Giovanni

 The Baptistery is the free-standing marble pulpit, a 1260 masterpiece by Nicola Pisano, and one of the great masterworks of Romanesque boast.

-Campo Santo (Sacred Field):
+Campo Santo (Sacred Field)

-Orto Botanico (Botanic Garden):
+Orto Botanico (Botanic Garden)

-Santa Maria Della Spina:
+Santa Maria Della Spina

-Basilica Romanica di San Piero a Grado:
+Basilica Romanica di San Piero a Grado

-Museo dell’ Opera del Duomo (Cathedral Museum):
+Museo dell’ Opera del Duomo (Cathedral Museum)

 This museum is an important place in Tuscany, and one of its best features is that it has a wonderful view of the Leaning Tower from the huge second-floor windows.
-When you visit the museum, you will see many wonderful artefacts such as priceless masterpieces made by silversmiths, rich embroideries, tombs, sculpture, and paintings.
-Paintings used to decorate the building but they were brought inside to prevent atmospheric pollution.
+When you visit the museum, you will see many wonderful artefacts such as priceless masterpieces made by silversmiths, rich embroideries, tombs, sculptures, and paintings.
+Paintings were used to decorate the building but they were brought inside to prevent atmospheric pollution.

-Keith Haring Mural:
+Keith Haring Mural

-Ponte di Mezzo:
+Ponte di Mezzo

-Places to Stay in While in Pisa:
+Places to Stay While in Pisa

 Bologna Hotel Pisa: